ntpsec/ntpsec/util/stats/README.stats.txt

-= Statistics file formats (README.stats.txt) =
+= Statistics file formats =

 The ntpd daemon can produce a variety of statistics files which are useful for maintenance, evaluation and retrospective calibration purposes.
 See the ntpd man page for instructions on how to configure this feature.
-Since these files can become rather large and cumbersome, they are ordinarily reduced to summary form by running the summary.sh shell script once per day, week or month, as appropriate.
 There are three file collections presently defined: peerstats, loopstats and clockstats, each of which is described in this note.

 Note: The NTPsec versions of these formats differ in that clock IDs consist of a string drivername followed by unit number in parentheses